Sunday, June 29, 2025

 Airspace Incursions Fail: Pakistani Jets and Drones Shot Down

 On Thursday evening, Pakistan attempted coordinated aerial attacks on sensitive Indian military zones including Jammu, Pathankot, Udhampur, Jaisalmer, Pokhran, Jalandhar, and Bhuj.
-The Pakistani air force deployed drones and fighter jets, including two JF-17s and one F-16, which violated Indian airspace.
+The Pakistani deployed drones and fighter jets, including two JF-17s and one F-16, which violated Indian airspace.
 However, Indian air defense units, already on high alert, swiftly intercepted the aircraft with advanced radar systems and scrambled jets.

 All three fighter jets were shot down before they could inflict any damage.
 The Indian military’s quick response underlined its technological and tactical superiority in safeguarding its sovereign airspace.